FrostyX/frostyx.github.io/_drafts/software-i-started-using-in-2019.md

 Although I spend a considerable amount of my work time in a terminal, I couldn't care less what terminal emulator I use.
 The majority of them support the exact same features and in the end, you are just sitting there and typing commands into a black screen.

-After migrating from PyCharm to Vim, my time spent in terminal increased even more.
+After migrating from PyCharm to Vim, my time spent in the terminal increased even more.
 Thinking about it, I use terminal and web browser.
 That's it.
 Up until this point, I've been using `gnome-terminal` because it comes preinstalled with Fedora.
 While it is a perfectly fine piece of software, for me, it's customizability sucks.
 I just don't want to configure my core tools by clicking in a settings window.
 It has limitations, it is harder to manage in git, and so on.

 Ultimately, the last straw that made me abandon `gnome-terminal` was its inability to use third-party color schemes.
 Among many others, there is a great project called [base16][base16] which defines palettes of colors for creating beautiful schemes and then provides configurations for countless applications.
 For most applications, the process is very simple.
 Put a color scheme file into an expected directory, then edit the config file and specify, which scheme you want to use.
 Unfortunately, it doesn't work that way for `gnome-terminal`.
-You need to run a hundred-line bash script and possibly other shenanigans and hope for the best.
+You need to run a hundred-line bash script and possibly do other shenanigans and hope for the best.

 Currently, my terminal emulator of choice is [Urxvt][Urxvt] (aka `rxvt-unicode`).
 Here comes my sales pitch - Urxvt is an old, ugly-looking application with a horrible user interface.
 How about that?
-Joking aside, [it looks terrifying on first sight][urxvt-default-screenshot].
+Joking aside, [it looks terrifying at first sight][urxvt-default-screenshot].
 However, it can be easily configured through `~/.Xresources` and with very little effort, it looks as beautiful as the terminal can get.

 <div class="text-center img-row row">
   <img src="/files/img/urxvt.png" alt="" />